 A low CI practice schedule would be ‘blocked practice’, where the same skill is executed over and over again.
 This is often what people associate with drills practice.
 With blocked practice, there is no interference from having to re-organise movement coordination from a different movement pattern between subsequent attempts.
 This allows learners to execute and adapt one movement coordination pattern until they are able to perform it.

 From an information processing perspective, this is supposed to allow the repetition of a solution.
 In most studies, this is associated with higher performance outcomes in the practice session, but lower learning when measured in retention or transfer.

-Medium CI includes ‘serial practice’ schedules (like on the water circuits) where skills that are likely to be performed by being linked together, are practiced linked together where they can be anticipated in advance.
+Medium CI includes ‘serial practice’ schedules (like on the water circuits or short boulder problems) where skills that are likely to be performed by being linked together, are practiced linked together where they can be anticipated in advance.
 Serial practice schedules allow the opportunity to pre-plan, repeat, compare and reflect on subsequent attempts whilst maintaining practice conditions that are adaptive and realistic.